 Our Scientific Board includes the following scientists and researchers.
 Please contact SavingSpecies directly if you wish to communicate with any of the committee members, and we’ll be happy to pass along your message.

-Tom received his Ph.D. from Yale.
-Before coming to The Heinz Center, he was the World Bank’s Chief Biodiversity Advisor and Lead Specialist for Environment for Latin America and the Caribbean and Senior Advisor to the President of the United Nations Foundation.
-Tom has been Assistant Secretary and Counselor to the Secretary at the Smithsonian Institution, Science Advisor to the Secretary of the Interior, and Executive Vice President of the World Wildlife Fund–U.S. He conceived the idea for the Minimum Critical Size of Ecosystems project (a joint project between the Smithsonian and Brazil’s INPA), originated the concept of debt-for-nature swaps, and is the founder of the public television series Nature.
+Tom received his Ph.D. from Yale, and is currently Senior Fellow to the United Nations Foundation, and University Professor at George Mason University.
+He served as president of The Heinz Center for Science, Economics and the Environment, and was the World Bank’s Chief Biodiversity Advisor and Lead Specialist for Environment for Latin America and the Caribbean and Senior Advisor to the President of the United Nations Foundation.
+Tom has been Assistant Secretary and Counselor to the Secretary at the Smithsonian Institution, Science Advisor to the Secretary of the Interior, and Executive Vice President of the World Wildlife Fund–U.S. He conceived the idea for the Minimum Critical Size of Ecosystems project (a joint project between the Smithsonian and Brazil’s INPA), originated the concept of debt-for-nature swaps, and was the founding science advisor to the public television series Nature.
 He was awarded the prestigious Tyler Prize for Environmental Achievement in 2001.
 Tom served on science and environmental councils or committees under the Reagan, Bush, and Clinton administrations.

 Edward O. Wilson